-You can buy popcorn, chips, coffee, coke or a few other things in their cafeteria.
-Prices are not that expensive as commercial movie theaters.
+You can buy popcorn, chips, coffee, coke, or a few other things in their cafeteria.
+Prices are not as expensive as commercial movie theaters.

 Just a word of advice: unlike other movie theaters, the time marked on your ticket is the actual time the movie starts.
 If your ticket reads 6 p.m., the movie starts at 6 p.m.
 Don’t think it will start 15 or 20 minutes after the time marked on your ticket.
 There are no movie previews or commercials before the movie starts.

 Throughout the park, you will find several concession stands, vending machines, and restaurants.
 If you just want a snack, you can get some nachos, chips, cookies, or a coke.
 However, if you’re really hungry, you can try out one of the several restaurants in the park.

 If you’re on a date, I recommend El Lingote.
 It’s a very nice restaurant on top of Horno 3.
 You will get a nice view of the park and the Cerro de la Silla in the background.
 It’s more on the expensive side, but it’s totally worth it.

 However, if you’re visiting with family or are on a tight budget, you can have a picnic.
 Outside food and drinks are allowed except alcohol.
 This is a family-friendly place.

 By all means, if you bring your food/drinks, please don’t litter.

 Do a Photo Shoot